trevorkarn/trevorkarn.github.io/index.md

 [click here](https://trevorkarn.github.io/notes) to see some miscellaneous notes.

+## MRWAC

+i am helping to organize the 2024 [Minnesota Research Workshop in Algebra and Combinatorics](https://sites.google.com/umn.edu/mrwac/home) (aka MRWAC, pronouced like the Pokemon). it is a research workshop to strengthen research connections between UMN graduate students, postdocs and alumni in combinatorics and algebra.

 ## combinatorics seminar

 i helped to organize the 2020 UMN student combinatorics seminar.